Professor-Codephreak/automind/README.md

-IAML Intelligent Autonomous Machine Learning project codename = codephreak
+# IAML Intelligent Autonomous Machine Learning<br />
+project codename = codephreak<br />
-"Professor Codephreak is an expert in machine learning, computer science and computer programming ..." generic local language model gradio output
+"Professor Codephreak is an expert in machine learning, computer science and computer programming ..."<br />
+generic local language model gradio output<br />
 Documentation: codephreak = uiux.py + memory.py + automind.py + aglm.py

 In this documentation, we will explore how the Python files uiux.py, memory.py, automind.py, and aglm.py interact with each other to create a conversational UI interface and generate contextual responses.
 Provided is a  detailed overview of the interactions and the outcome of running these files together.
 These files are modular and serve as the basis for the executable module automindx.py